krh5058/cfg_datatool/ReadMe.txt

 			- Terminal
 			- Spans across monitors
 	- module load matlab/R2011b

 Known bugs:

+ILAB-related
+- Closing either "cfg_datatool" or "Saccade Results" windows typically results in loss of underlying data models or UI states.
+- Closing ILAB main window with the "X" button is not handled appropriately, which may result in unintentional toolbox behavior.
+- Instituting another "Saccade Results" (and setting an additional set of saccade parameters) results in loss of underlying data models or UI states.

+UI Components
+- cfg_datatool tables sometimes appear glitchy or update slow
+- Plotting may glitch axis drawing if single clicks occur too rapidly
+- Slider isn't 100% lined up with plot, due to track buffer
 - Confirm window is locked to upper right of ILAB windows.
 If ILAB window is maximized, confirm window will be off-screen.

-- Slider isn't 100% lined up with plot, due to track buffer.
-- Closing either "cfg_datatool" or "Saccade Results" windows typically results in loss of underlying data models or UI states.
-- cfg_datatool tables sometimes appear glitchy
+Toolbox environment
+- Relocation of toolbox will cause pathing issues in previously saved files